AbhijitSagare/scrpting/README.md

-# this is my firstshell script
+# This is my firstshell script